 The concept of economies of scale and globalization is correct and I support it.
-What we have to do now is ask ourselves HOW do we plan on using it?
-HOW can we take advantage of these concepts and use them to work in a more sustainable way?
-HOW can they enhance (and not replace!) man’s labour?
+What we have to do now is ask ourselves how do we plan on using it?
+How can we take advantage of these concepts and use them to work in a more sustainable way?
+How can they enhance man’s labour?

 It is important to remember that businesses serve people.
 The world economy is built around individuals and their needs.
-In being economists, we sometimes need to put aside numbers and remember that we are serving human beings, and the only way to do this well is by observing them and understanding what it is they really need.
+In being economists, we sometimes need to put aside numbers and remember that we are serving human beings, and the only way to do this well is by observing them and understanding their real needs.
 What makes people strive?
 What makes them want to reach their full potential?
 Only a society led by leaders who want to enable individuals will reach continuous growth and prosperity.